Frequently Asked Questions about Online Mindfulness Therapy

 What is Mindfulness Therapy?

 But this is just the beginning.
 Mindfulness also teaches us how to form a stable, non-reactive and conscious relationship with our inner emotions.
 This is absolutely essential for effective transformation.
 The Mindfulness-based Relationship, or Primary Relationship, is based on openness of mind and openness of heart and is characterized by a natural quality of friendliness and compassion.
 Healing results when we establish and sustain this quality of awareness that I call Engaged Presence.
+The stronger the internal mindful relationship is with your emotions the faster they heal.
+We can say that suffering (anxiety, depression, OCD and addiction, trauma and stress) arise and persist because the internal mindful relationship with those emotions is absent or reactive.

 How many sessions does it take?